mozilla/addons-server/docs/topics/api/addons.rst

     :>json object icons: An object holding the URLs to an add-ons icon including a cachebusting query string as values and their size as properties.
 Currently exposes 32, 64, 128 pixels wide icons.
     :>json boolean is_disabled: Whether the add-on is disabled or not.
     :>json boolean is_experimental: Whether the add-on has been marked by the developer as experimental or not.
-    :>json boolean is_featured: The add-on appears in a featured collection.
     :>json boolean is_recommended: The add-on is recommended by Mozilla.
     :>json string|object|null name: The add-on name (See :ref:`translated fields <api-overview-translations>`).
     :>json string last_updated: The date of the last time the add-on was updated by its developer(s).